 Constant Contact puts the focus on the number of templates and their relevance:

 Mailchimp has fewer templates to choose from, but the basic layouts are more polished and work better with its brand kit and website builder tools.
-The main target for these is trendy designs that can be used not only for landing pages, ads, and email campaigns but also for the whole brand.
+The main target for these is trendy designs that can be used not only for landing pages, ads, and email campaigns but also across the whole brand.

 Branding & Design Control